So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 TOTAL: 500,000 COP (~$150/day at exchange rate at time of writing)

 These estimates don’t include travel insurance…don’t forget that either!
-I pay just $38/month for Safetywing insurance, and it just saved me over $15,000 in motorcycle accident expenses.
+I pay just $40/month for insurance, and it just saved me over $15,000 in motorcycle accident expenses.
 Seriously, don’t leave home without.
 It’s like $1.25/day.
 Buy it now before you forget (you’ll thank me later).

 In all, if you’re a budget backpacker like me, expect to spend around $840 for your entire 3 weeks in Colombia (not counting your flight to get here).
 Not bad for an unforgettable 21-day adventure, eh?